Haptx debuts new version of touch-feedback gloves

 The company spent two years developing HaptX Gloves DK2, reducing the size and weight, improving fit and ergonomics, enabling room-scale VR support, and adding numerous SDK features, including multi-user networking and enhancing haptic fidelity.

-HaptX Gloves feature force feedback with exotendons that apply up to 40 pounds of dynamic force feedback per hand (8 pounds/35 N per finger).
+HaptX Gloves feature force-feedback with exotendons that apply up to 40 pounds of dynamic force feedback per hand (8 pounds/35 N per finger).
 Finally, HaptX Gloves incorporate accurate hand tracking, a proprietary magnetic system that captures 30 degrees of freedom per hand with sub-millimeter precision.

 True-contact haptics enable realistic touch feedback that makes virtual objects feel lifelike, as if your hand is coming in contact with the real thing.
 The company said the technology in HaptX Gloves can stimulate 75% of the mechanoreceptors in your hand, while other gloves only stimulate roughly 5% of your hand’s mechanoreceptors.